Leadership Recoded … Anne Wojcicki and Bernard Arnault, Tan Le and Zhang Ruimin … 25 video stories of inspiring business leaders

 What can we learn from today’s most inspiring business leaders?

-In bringing together the content for the Global AMP at IE Business School, I wanted to explore the world’s most inspiring as well as innovative business leaders … leaders who really are changing their worlds, right now.
+In bring together the best ideas, insights and innovative approaches to business, I wanted to explore the world’s most inspiring as well as innovative business leaders … leaders who really are changing their worlds, right now.

 Of course, there is a diverse range of business leaders to learn from – some good, others less so.
 My personal favourites include Anne Wojcicki at 23andMe, Microsoft’s Satya Nadella, and Zhang Ruimin from Haier.